millerdoug/quore/README.md

 # quore
 ##Login Page
-This app tests the quore login
+This app tests the quore login page
 Tests:

 1.Loads as Https